lgxxhi/front-end-invoices-app/README.md

-# Adoption CRUD APP
+# Invoice CRUD APP

-This README provides an overview of the Adoption CRUD (Create, Read, Update, Delete) App, which is a web application built using PostgreSQL, Express.js, React.js, and Node.js.
-The purpose of this application is to manage adoption records for pets in an animal shelter.
+This README provides an overview of the Invoice CRUD (Create, Read, Update, Delete) App, which is a web application built using PostgreSQL, Express.js, React.js, and Node.js.
+The purpose of this application is to manage invoices sent out to clients from vendors.

 ## Features